 However, if you choose to develop your disposable camera at a local drug store like CVS, you will receive a set of glossy 4×6″ prints (one for each of your exposures) and scans of your negatives on a CD with your purchase.
 Since most computers available now don’t have a CD-rom drive to access the images on the CD that you get back from CVS, I recommend bringing along a USB flash drive to make it easier to transfer the images from the CD to the USB drive at one of the photo kiosks located in CVS.
 Then you can transfer the images from the USB to your computer and then to your mobile device.

-Another option is using a smartphone app like PhotoScan by GoogleOpens in a new tab. to scan the 4×6 prints you receive back from CVS.
-The free app is available for iPhone phonesOpens in a new tab. and Android phonesOpens in a new tab. and takes high resolution images of prints without reflections as well as automatically crops, resizes, rotates, and enhances the image.
+Another option is using a smartphone app like PhotoScan by Google to scan the 4×6 prints you receive back from CVS.
+The free app is available for iPhone phones and Android phones and takes high resolution images of prints without reflections as well as automatically crops, resizes, rotates, and enhances the image.

 How Many Shots in A Disposable Camera?